What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

 Thoroughly pissed off.
 Treated me like some old lady, well I am, but a bolshy one who still likes to ride descents fast."

-The Hospital Emergency Room will tell you to go home, take lots of painkillers and wear a sling for several weeks.
+The Hospital Emergency Department doctor may tell you to go home, take lots of painkillers, and wear a sling for several weeks.
 This is usually far from good enough.

-The optimum window for doing the surgery is 10-14 days post-injury while the shattered and ragged ends are still fresh and raw.
+The optimum window for doing the surgery is 10-14 days post-injury while the shattered and ragged ends are still fresh.

-Not offering surgery may be partly due to it taking too long for funding to come through for the operation.
+Not offering surgery may be partly because of it taking too long for funding to come through for the operation.
 ACC and other insurers have a history of being reluctant to pay for surgery on injuries that may not keep a person away from work for more than a few weeks.

 Important to know!

-The orthopaedic department at your hospital may meet only once every two weeks to review cases that may require treatment that is outside of standard procedures and budget.
+The orthopaedic department at your hospital may meet only once every two weeks to review cases that may require treatment outside of standard procedures and budget.

-Ask when the next review meeting is scheduled and insist on being included, otherwise delays will drag out into weeks and the opportunity for a nice and quick repair job will be lost.
+Ask when the next review meeting is and insist on being included, otherwise delays will drag out into weeks and you will lose the opportunity for a nice and quick repair job.

-If you are in a job, such as a mechanic, which depends on you having strong and functional shoulders and if the injury is preventing you from returning to work quickly and it looks like dragging on for weeks and maybe months, then, hopefully, you will be into surgery within a week (More about this later).
-Money talks with agencies like ACC which explains why a worker who is unable to work due to an injury will have faster and better treatment than, say, the proverbial "Little Old Lady".
+If you are in a job, such as a mechanic, which depends on you having strong and functional shoulders and if the injury is preventing you from returning to work quickly and it looks like dragging on for weeks and maybe months.
+Hopefully, you will be into surgery within a week (More about this later).
+Money talks with agencies like ACC, which explains why a worker unable to work due to an injury will have faster and better treatment than, say, the proverbial "Little Old Lady".

 Another very frustrated patient